 If you have any more questions, please do get in touch with us!

 We know that many houses need planning permission for a Swimpond.

 This is something that needs a lot of time and effort, therefore, we have compiled a sheet to help you begin the process and show you what needs to be done.

-A ‘traditional’ swimpond is built with a block work shell and the filtration bottom drained.
-This can make the install costly.
-It is the ‘best’ way to deliver a swimpond but can price them out of lots of peoples reach.
+A ‘traditional’ swimpond is built with a block work shell and the filtration is bottom drained.
+It looks like a rectangular swimming pool and the water can be covered and heated but no chlorine is needed.
+This construction method can make the installation costly.
+This way of delivering a swimpond can make the price beyond lots of peoples reach.

 Making them more affordable so more people can enjoy swimming in their own back garden!
 For more information about getting your swimpond hybrid designed by us, please get in touch now.

 We use Oases proficlear systems on our swimponds.
 This is because they offer a unique way of mechanically filtering the water.
 They have drums installed inside them that thin the water so its safe to swim in.
 They also have a biological part which takes care of natural elements found in the pond which can deteriorate the quality of the water.
 Along with the UV clarifier this creates a safe outdoor swim in the UK.

 What’s also great we with these filters is they self clean meaning that maintenance is actually very minimal on these systems.

 These can be bottom drained or pump fed installed.
 If you’d like more information on these filters and why they are the best for swimponds please get in touch.